 If you need to update the code on an already uploaded CL, simply edit the code, commit it again locally, and then run

 echo '' >> GOATS

 git commit -m 'add newline fix to GOATS'

 git cl upload

 Once you're ready for another review, use Publish+Mail Comments again to send another notification (you can say something like "new snapshot uploaded" or PTAL "Please Take A/Another Look").

-Note: As you work through the review process, both you and your reviewers should converse using the code review interface, and send notes using Publish+Mail Comments.
-Avoid the temptation to respond directly to review mails (or, for reviewers, to send review comments) directly from your email client; doing that won't add your comments to the online record for the issue under review, and can make it hard for others to understand later what the history of a patch was.
+As you work through the review process, you and your reviewer(s) should converse using the code review interface, sending notes using Publish+Mail Comments.
+Avoid the temptation to respond to review e-mail directly from your email client; doing that won't add your comments to the online record for the issue under review, making it hard for others to later understand the patch history.

 When the reviewer is happy with your patch, they will say "LGTM" ("Looks Good To Me").
 The reviewer types this exact text (case-insensitive, so "lgtm" also works) in their comment, which is detected by Rietveld and marks approval.
 If this is accidentally typed, writing "not LGTM" withdraws approval.